oracle-samples/oracle-timesten-samples/languages/nodejs/README.md

 This simple sample program connects to a TimesTen database and performs the following operations:

-* creates a table named Employees
+* Creates a table named Employees
-*  inserts 3 rows to the table
+* Inserts 3 rows to the table
-*  select the rows from the table
+* Select the rows from the table
-*  drops the table
+* Drops the table
-*  disconnects from the database.
+* Disconnects from the database.

 Example: